oskariorg/oskari-docs/md/documentation/bundles/framework/personaldata.md

 ```

 changeInfoUrl should point to an url where the user can change his/her profile information.
-The bundle will show a link to the configured page if the URL is configured (optional).
+The bundle will show a link to the configured page if the URL is configured.

 ## Bundle state